throughput-ec/UnacquiredSites/README.md

 │   │   │   ├── nlp_sentence_loader.py
 │   │   │   ├── utils.py                       # Module with some utility functions
 │   │   └── └── preprocess_all_data.py         # Main script for preprocessing
-│   ├── output                                 # all modules for the package
-│   │   ├── eda
-│   │   │   └── '*'.tsv                        # Set of 5 tsv files
-│   │   ├── for_model
-│   │   │   └── preprocessed_sentences.tsv     # File of preprocessed sentences
-│   │   ├── predictions                        # training script
-│   │   │   ├── comparison_file.tsv            # File with test set of sentences, their predicted label and proba
-│   │   │   └── dashboard_file.tsv             # File with train set of sentences, their trained label and proba
-│   │   └──  profiling                         # preprocessing of the data modules
-│   │   │   ├── profiling_model.txt            # File with detailed profile of model script
-│   │   │   └── profiling_preprocess_data.tsv  # File with detailed profile of preprocess_data script
-│   └── tests                                  # all tests for the modules
+│   ├── tests                                  # all tests for the modules
 │   │   ├── test_data
 │   │   ├── test_bibliography_loader.py
 │   │   ├── test_eda_creator.py
 │   │   ├── test_neotoma_loader.py
 │   │   ├── test_nlp_sentence_loader.py
 │   │   ├── test_utils.py
+│   └── └── test_preprocess_all_data.py
+├── output                                 # all modules for the package │   ├── eda
+│   │   └── '*'.tsv                        # Set of 5 tsv files
+│   ├── for_model
+│   │   └── preprocessed_sentences.tsv     # File of preprocessed sentences
+│   ├── predictions                        # training script
+│   │   ├── comparison_file.tsv            # File with test set of sentences, their predicted label and proba
-│   │   └── test_preprocess_all_data.py
+│   │   └── dashboard_file.tsv             # File with train set of sentences, their trained label and proba
+│   └──  profiling                         # preprocessing of the data modules
+│   │   ├── profiling_model.txt            # File with detailed profile of model script
+│   └── └── profiling_preprocess_data.tsv  # File with detailed profile of preprocess_data script
 ├── .gitignore
 ├── CODE_OF_CONDUCT.md
 ├── Dockerfile